 Seventy-six capitals, mounted on alternating single and double columns, line the cloister and depict the lives of saints and martyrs as well as stories from the Old and New Testaments.
 These delicate, and sometimes macabre, carvings are believed to be the oldest surviving capitals in the world.

-If you have time to explore the town a little more, follow the road beyond the railway to the top of the hill (purple Circuit 3 on Plan de Moissac).
+If you have time to explore the town a little more, follow the road beyond the railway to the top of the hill (green circuit on Plan R/V Moissac—Terre des Confluences).
 Here you’ll find the Carmelite Convent, which shelters up to eighty walkers each night and offers spectacular views from the grounds over the rooftops of Moissac.

-If you have an hour to spare, a short walk (following the orange Circuit 2 on Plan de Moissac) will take you along the Canal lateral à la Garonne, which cuts through the centre of town and forms a bridge over the Garonne River as it heads south-east towards Toulouse.
+If you have an hour to spare, a short walk (following the orange circuit on Plan R/V Moissac—Terre des Confluences) will take you along the Canal lateral à la Garonne, which cuts through the centre of town and forms a bridge over the Garonne River as it heads south-east towards Toulouse.

-From Moissac, the Chemin de Saint-Jacques follows the Canal latéral à la Garonne for three kilometres (two miles) before climbing the ridge to the village of Boudou.
+From Moissac, the Chemin de Saint-Jacques follows the Canal latéral à la Garonne in a westerly direction for three kilometres (two miles) before climbing the ridge to the village of Boudou.
 The lookout offers spectacular views, extending over the Garonne River to the cultivated fields beyond.

 From Boudou, the path slowly descends the ridge, rejoining the canal at Malause but, if you prefer to avoid the climb (and reduce the walk by more than one hour), you can choose to follow the canal from Moissac as far as Pommevic.